centre-for-humanities-computing/validator/README.md

 The data from above could also be validated as an object instead of individual values, we then make use of a `Validator` in `ON_ERROR_NEXT_PATH` mode to move on to the next path when a test fails, so we can gather information about all paths.
-If we only wanted the error message for the first path which failed we could use an `ON_ERROR_BREAK` `Validator`.
+If we only wanted the error message for the first path which failed, we could use an `ON_ERROR_BREAK` `Validator`.

 ```js